x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/message-size-limits.md

 For inbound email, the Receive connector *MaxRecipientsPerMessage* is verified first.
 However, if the number of recipients exceeds the limit, the message is not rejected; the connection receives the error, `452 4.5.3 Too many recipients`.
 Most mail servers understand this error and they will continue to resend the message in another connection until the message is delivered to all recipients.

 The Receive connector *MaxRecipientsPerMessage* applies to authenticated and anonymous SMTP client submissions.
-However, when an Exchange Server relays email through another Exchange server in the same organization, the Receive connector *MaxRecipientsPerMessage* is bypassed.
+However, when an Exchange server relays email through another Exchange server in the same organization, the Receive connector *MaxRecipientsPerMessage* is bypassed.

 When the message is accepted and email is sent to the categorizer, the mailbox level *RecipientLimits* (if it is not set to `unlimited`) or Transport level *MaxRecipientEnvelopeLimit* are checked.
 If the number of recipients exceeds this limit, the message is rejected and a bounce message is sent with the error `550 5.5.3 RESOLVER.ADR.RecipLimit; too many recipients`.